-3.2 Configuring user levels and their passwords
+4.2 Configuring user levels and their passwords

-As a factory default, no user level is locked with a password in a device.
+As a factory default, no user level is locked with a password in an IED.
 In order to activate the different user levels, click the Lock button in the device's HMI and set the desired passwords for the different user levels.